Average number of students offered a place per year

 Both in the Law Tripos and in the LLM, Downing candidates acquit themselves with distinction.
 Most candidates who have taken the Law Tripos or the LLM have entered the legal profession, with conspicuous success.

-The Law Fellows attach the greatest importance to helping their pupils to the next stage of their careers, whether in Law or otherwise.
-For those wishing to enter the legal profession, the Law Fellows will offer advice on progressing to a traineeship in a firm of solicitors or to a pupillage in a set of barristers' chambers.
+The Law Fellows attach the greatest importance to helping their students to the next stage of their careers, whether in Law or otherwise.

 A significant number of students who have read Law at Downing go on to pursue postgraduate study.
 Some pursue a one-year postgraduate degree, either the LLM at Cambridge, or a similar postgraduate degree at another UK university or in the United States.
 Some other students stay on at Cambridge to undertake research and obtain a PhD in Law.